happner/happner/docs/configuration.md

 The `config.name` is the name of __this__ MeshNode and serves to uniquely identify it in it's network.

-If the name is unspecified and the mesh has no endpoints it will default the name to 'mesh'.
-If their are endpoints a random default name will be used.
+If the name is unspecified a random name will be used.

+__BUG:__ Currently the clients do not fully re-establish connections to restarted nodes with a new random name.

 ### Utilities